a firstworks project

 With SQL Relay:

-distributes traffic over replicated or clustered databases for improved scalability.
+Distribute database traffic over clustered or replicated databases for failover and scalability.

 Query Routing